 What are the differences between Safari and Chrome?

 Being popular among numerous netizens, Safari and Chrome are two peerless browsers in today's browser field.
-It's not surprising that the battle of Safari vs Chrome on MacBook, iMac, MacBook Pro is lasting for long, since Safari and Chrome possess their own unique advantages and charm, meanwhile, their weaknesses are inevitable.
+Since Safari and Chrome have their advantages and charm, then it's not surprising that the battle of Safari vs Chrome on MacBook, iMac, and MacBook Pro lasts long.
+However, their weaknesses are inevitable.

 Chrome vs Safari in battery consumption